 Management assessed the effectiveness of Federated Hermes' internal control over financial reporting as of December 31, 2020, in relation to criteria for effective internal control over financial reporting as described in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
 The scope of management's assessment of the effectiveness of its disclosure controls and procedures did not include the internal controls over financial reporting at HCL, which was acquired effective March 1, 2020.
-HCL represented approximately 2% of both Federated Hermes' total and net assets as of December 31, 2020 and approximately 2% of both Federated Hermes' total revenue and net income for the year ended December 31, 2020.
-This exclusion is consistent with the SEC Staff's guidance that an assessment of a recently acquired business may be omitted from the scope of management's assessment of the effectiveness of disclosure controls and procedures that are also part of internal control over financial reporting in the year of acquisition.
+HCL represented approximately 2% of both Federated Hermes' total and net assets as of December 31, 2020 and approximately 2% of both Federated Hermes' total and net assets may be omitted from the scope of management's assessment of the effectiveness of internal control over financial reporting in the year of acquisition.
 Based on this assessment, management concluded that, as of December 31, 2020, Federated Hermes' internal controls over financial reporting were effective.
 Ernst & Young LLP, independent registered public accounting firm, has audited the consolidated financial statements included in this annual report and has audited the effectiveness of the internal control over financial reporting.